MurilloGroupMSU/Modified-Lee-More-Transport/index.md

 ```
 import MLM
 ```
+and ensuring that it is in your path.

 To compute an electrical conductivity with a known element with nuclear charge _Z_, atomic number _A_, mass density ρ in g/cc and temperature _T_ in eV, use
 ```